Rastogi-s-Home-Sweet-Home/universal-clipboard-manager/README.md

 # Universal Clipboard Manager

 Universal Clipboard Manager is a real-time, cross-device clipboard synchronization tool.
 It allows users to share clipboard content seamlessly across multiple devices, enhancing productivity and ease of use.
+The project includes both a web application and a Chrome extension for convenient access.

 ## Features